Differentially Private Bilevel Optimization: Efficient Algorithms with Near-Optimal Rates: Introduction

 A fundamental open problem in DP BLO is to determine the \textit{minimax optimal error rates} for solving problems~\ref{eq: bi erm} and \ref{eq: bi sco}.
 A natural first step is to consider the convex case:

+Convex $\hp, \Phi$ arise in a variety of applications~\cite{liang2023lower}, including few-shot meta-learning with a shared embedding model~\cite{bertinetto2018meta}, biased regularization in hyperparameter optimization~\cite{grazzi2020iteration}, fair resource allocation in communication networks~\cite{srikant2014communication}, and bilevel optimization with smooth convex $f(\cdot, y)$ and quadratic $g(x, \cdot)$~\cite{liang2023lower}.

-\paragraph{Contribution 1.} We give a (nearly) complete answer to \textbf{Question 1} for both pure $\eps$-DP and approximate $(\eps, \delta)$-DP, by providing \textit{nearly tight upper and lower bounds} : see Section~\ref{sec: convex}.
-Our results show that if the smoothness, Lipschitz, and strong convexity parameters are constants, then it is possible to achieve the same rates as standard single-level convex DP-ERM~\cite{bst14} and DP-SO~\cite{bft19}, despite the more challenging bilevel setting (e.g., $O(\dx/\eps n)$ for $\eps$-DP bilevel ERM).
+\paragraph{Contribution 1.} We give a (nearly) complete answer to \textbf{Question 1} for both pure $\eps$-DP and approximate $(\eps, \delta)$-DP, by providing \textit{nearly tight upper and lower bounds}: see Section~\ref{sec: convex}.
+Our results show that if the smoothness, Lipschitz, and strong convexity parameters are constants, then it is possible to achieve the same rates as standard single-level convex DP-ERM~\cite{bst14}, despite the more challenging bilevel setting (e.g., $O(\dx/\eps n)$ for $\eps$-DP bilevel ERM).
 On the other hand, our lower bound establishes a novel \textit{separation between standard single-level DP optimization and DP BLO}, showing that the error of any algorithm for DP BLO must necessarily depend on the complexity parameters of the lower-level problem (e.g. the Lipschitz parameter of $g(x, \cdot, z)$).
 Our algorithms are built on the exponential mechanism~\cite{mcsherry2007mechanism} for $\eps$-DP and the regularized exponential mechanism~\cite{gopi2022private} for $(\eps, \delta)$-DP.
 We provide \textit{efficient} (i.e. polynomial-time) implementations of these mechanisms for DP BLO and a novel analysis of how function evaluation errors affect log-concave sampling algorithms.
+Additionally, we provide upper and lower bounds on the excess population risk for DP~\ref{eq: bi sco}.

 \paragraph{DP Nonconvex BLO.} The recent work of \cite{kornowski2024differentially} provided an $(\eps, \delta)$-DP algorithm $\al$ capable of finding approximate stationary points of nonconvex $\hp$ such that If $\dy$ is large, bound~\eqref{eq: Guy bound} suffers: e.g., if $\dy \ge \dx$, then the bound is $\gtrsim (\sqrt{\dy}/{\eps n})^{1/3}$.
 This leads us to: